Hydee Schaller Tribute

 — Submitted by Kathryn Williams

+Dear Hydee: Your love for the arts has been an inspiration for all of us in Annapolis, but especially for those of us who work to bring the arts to the public.
 And while you will be leaving St. John’s, I know that you will not be leaving arts in Annapolis.
 I look forward to your leadership in the Annapolis arts scene, whether as a volunteer or in another role, and hope we have additional opportunities to work together in the future.

 — Submitted by Joann Vaughan

 Denise and I have always thoroughly enjoyed the exhibits you put on at the Mitchell Gallery.
 They were always just the right size for the viewer to take in.
 Congratulations on moving on to the next chapter of your life.
 [I moved on to my next chapter in 2018.
 I don’t like the word retirement, so I often refer to it as “next chapter” and/or I say I am on “sabbatical”.
 Best wishes in your future endeavors.

 — Submitted by Sheldon Timin

 The Mitchell Gallery at St. John’s College is a special place because of the stewardship of Hydee Schaller.
 During her years of service she has engaged her campus and local communities with insightful programming and exhibitions that supported and furthered the mission and vision of St. John’s.
 A wonderful colleague and friend, Hydee deserves all the best wishes for her retirement.
 I am sure her ‘boys’—Chas, Charlie, and Will—are proud of her accomplishments as are we all.

 Congratulations Hydee!
 It has been so wonderful to work with you over the years at our “southern venue” haha!
 We will miss you but wish you a very well deserved retirement.
 On to a new chapter!